ccs-cs1l-f24/nextdown/README.md

 or [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 Open the project in your IDE, and the Gradle project should be detected.

+To run the web app for development, run the `wasmJsBrowserDevelopmentRun` Gradle task (or `jsBrowserDevelopmentRun` if you use Safari).

+To run the desktop app for development, run the `run` Gradle task.

 ## Building

 First, clone the repo: